 Why are you wanting to become a professional gamer?
 Do you believe you can succeed and make it a legitimate achievable goal?
 These are questions that you must answer yourself, no instruction manual or guidance article can decide these for you.

-However, your reason for wanting to become a professional gamer must be something grounded and along the lines of being passionate for games, having a love for competition, or something like learning to grow as a part of a cohesive team.
+However, your reason for wanting to become a professional gamer must be something grounded.
+It should be along the lines of being passionate about games.

 Having desires for fame and fortune from the get-go are more likely to be detrimental to the whole process and could even disrupt your mentality before your journey has even begun.